CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 # Mircosoft Azure OpenHack - Hackathon

+## Introduction

+This hackathon is designed to immerse you in the world of Azure cloud services, machine learning, AI, and data management.
+Throughout the hackathon, you will tackle real-world challenges faced by Woodgrove Retail, a hypothetical company, by utilizing a wide array of Azure tools and technologies.
+The challenges span across SQL Server management, machine learning model development, AI-powered image search, document processing using the RAG pattern, and advanced data retrieval techniques.

+By participating, you’ll gain practical experience in building AI-driven solutions, deploying machine learning models, enhancing customer interaction, and improving operational efficiency.
+Whether you're working with Azure's data services or integrating cutting-edge AI capabilities, this hackathon offers an excellent opportunity to refine your skills and contribute to innovative business solutions.

 ## Learning Objectives

+By participating in this hackathon, you will:

+- Learn to use Azure data services like SQL Server and Azure Machine Learning to restore and analyze data.
+You will also create
+- Integrate Azure Vision Studio and Machine Learning to build AI models for image recognition.
+Learn how to develop applications that allow users to search for products based on images.
+- Build and transform data pipelines in Azure Machine Learning, train machine learning models, and deploy them to detect data issues, enhancing data-driven business solutions.
+- Learn to apply the Retrieval-Augmented Generation (RAG) pattern to generate and process documents, and use Azure Cognitive Services to extract structured data from unstructured formats like PDFs.
+- Develop advanced search capabilities using the RAG pattern and create Node.js applications that enhance data retrieval and improve systems like inventory management.

 ## Hackathon Format: Challenge Based

+This hackathon adopts a challenge-based format, offering you a unique opportunity to learn while dealing with practical problems.
+Each challenge includes one or more self-contained tasks designed to test and enhance your skills in specific aspects of Azure OpenAI services.
+You will approach these challenges by:

+- Analyzing the problem statement.
+- Strategizing your approach to find the most effective solution.
+- Leveraging the provided lab environment and Azure AI services.
+- Collaborating with peers to refine and implement your solutions.

 ## Challenges Overview

+- **Challenge 1 - Restore a SQL Server Backup and Query the Data:** Participants need to restore a SQL Server backup and query the data using SQL Server Management Studio in Azure.
+The objective is to analyze the data through views or custom queries to uncover insights and solve business challenges facing the company.

+- **Challenge 2 - Use Machine Learning to Expose Data Issues:** This challenge requires participants to set up an Azure Machine Learning compute environment, create datasets, and build a pipeline to transform the data.
+After running the pipeline, participants will train a machine learning model, deploy it as a service, and test it to detect data issues.

+- **Challenge 3 - Search Based on Images:** The goal is to create an AI service using Azure Vision Studio and Azure Machine Learning to allow customers to upload images and find similar products in the database.
+This challenge focuses on image tagging and model creation to match uploaded images with available products.

+- **Challenge 4 - RAG Pattern:** Participants will use the Retrieval-Augmented Generation (RAG) pattern to process data from SQL Server and images.
+They will generate PDFs from this data and upload them to Azure Blob Storage.
+Using Azure Cognitive Services, they will extract and enhance data from the PDFs, including article numbers, categories, and related images.

+- **Challenge 5 - Advanced Retrieval-Augmented Generation (RAG) Pattern:** In this challenge, participants will export data from SQL Server to a CSV file and build an inventory application using Node.js.
+The focus is on implementing an advanced RAG pattern to enhance data retrieval and search capabilities in the application, improving overall inventory management.

 ## Getting started with the Hackathon